inkdex/inkdex.github.io/src/faq.md

 ## General

-WIP, markdown, cleanup, images added etc to be done.

 ### I have blurred covers with a letter (eg U) on them

 This is due to your Content Settings.
 See [Content Settings](guides/content-settings.md)